cies/jdbi-kotlinx-serialization/README.md

 This is not yet a complete library (not on Maven Central) so it lacks a build script.

+This project serves as a way to publish the code.
+It is good for other to see it, to gather some feedback on wether or not this project is useful to a broader audience.

+It currently does not implement all of the Jdbi API.
+The Jdbi API itself is still available when using this code: so no harm done.
+But for now it only implements what was needed in our project:

+* Only implements binding arguments by name
+* Only does `bindArray` (called `bindArrayOf`) as `bindList` is problematic with empty lists

+Full API coverage is needed when properly releasing this project.
+But for now this suffices.

 Obviously PRs are welcome :)

-But for now this project serves as a way to publish the code.
-It is good for other to see it, to gather some feedback on wether or not this project is useful to a broader audience.

-There are some tests (but without a build tool).
-So here we provide some code examples that illustrate how the code in the project can be used...
+There are some tests (but without a build tool), but they are not easy to understand the usage patterns from.
+Therefor below we provide some code examples that illustrate how the code in this project can be used...

 ### Usage examples